Annual Report 2008

 Seminars on Decolonization

-Another continuing project is the series of seminars on decolonization in the 20th century, the second of which was held July 9–August 3, 2007, at the Library of Congress, a cosponsor of the series (which is funded by the Andrew W. Mellon Foundation).
+Another continuing project is the series of seminars on decolonization in the 20th century, the second of which was held July 6–August 2, 2008, at the Library of Congress, a cosponsor of the series (which is funded by the Andrew W. Mellon Foundation).

 The seminar was led by Wm.
 Roger Louis, Kerr Professor and director of British studies at the University of Texas at Austin, and a former president of the AHA; Dane Kennedy (George Washington Univ.); Philippa Levine (Univ. of Southern California); Jason Parker (Texas A&M Univ.); and Pillarisetti Sudhir (AHA).
 The 15 participants in the seminar, who were selected from a large pool of applicants, were able to conduct research on various aspects of decolonization and to take part in discussions.

-As part of the seminar, the Center arranged two public lectures: one by Crawford Young, author of The African Colonial State in Comparative Perspective, and another by Wm.
-Roger Louis, who described European empires in their declining years and provided insights into the making of the new postcolonial states.
+As part of the seminar, the Center arranged two public lectures: one by Dane Kennedy on Decolonization and Disorder, and another by Wm.
+Roger Louis, who spoke about Palestine and the United Nations in 1947.
+Professor Kennedy examined the waves of European decolonization through the late 18th through the late-20th century.
+Professor Louis described the Palestine Crisis of 1947 European empires in their declining years and provided insights into the making of the new postcolonial states.
 Both the lectures were webcast by the Library of Congress.